-Traditionally people have protected their homes with alarm systems which produce an audible alert and in some cases send a message to a monitoring station who in turn call the home owner and if necessary alert the police.
+Traditionally people have protected their homes with alarm systems that produce an audible alert and in some cases send a message to a monitoring station which in turn calls the homeowner and if necessary alert the police.
 The problem is people ignore the audible alert and by the time police arrive any thief will be long gone.

-False triggers not only annoy your neighbours but can also result in police response being withdrawn.
-With monitored alarms there is usually a registration fee and monthly contract fees paid via direct debit.
+False triggers not only annoy your neighbours but can also result in police responses being withdrawn.
+With monitored alarms, there is usually a registration fee and monthly contract fees paid via direct debit.
 Some suppliers require minimum contracts of several years.

-Many people who fit CCTV at home buy a "CCTV in a box" solution from places like Maplins, Screwfix, ebay and so on.
+Many people who fit CCTV at home buy a "CCTV in a box" solution from places like Maplins, Screwfix, eBay and so on.
 These kits from manufacturers such as Swann rarely provide a satisfactory solution.
-They almost always have cheap fixed lens wide angle cameras.
+They almost always have cheap fixed-lens wide-angle cameras.
 As you move away from the camera, detail capture quickly diminishes.
 The writing on the box might claim a "range" of 20 metres or so.
-The reality is often an effective optical range of less than 3 metres.
+The reality is often an effective optical range of fewer than 3 metres.
 Using cameras with the correct optical range is essential.
-We are happy to give free advice to make sure you choose the right cameras for your aplication.
+We are happy to give free advice to make sure you choose the right cameras for your application.

 Concentrate on key areas and aim to capture higher levels of detail.
 HD 1080P is now available for home CCTV systems but you still need to use the right cameras otherwise you will waste the advantage High Definition potentially offers.

-These days many people use CAT5 cable with video baluns and screw on power connectors.
-These require no specialist tools, the cable is easier to pass through walls and can support both video signal and camera power supply.
-We carry everything you need in stock for next day delivery.
+These days many people use CAT5 cables with video baluns and screw-on power connectors.
+These require no specialist tools, the cable is easier to pass through walls and can support both the video signal and camera power supply.
+We carry everything you need in stock for next-day delivery.
 Have a look at our Guide to using CAT5 cable for CCTV

-If you have internet at home then you can plug your DVR recorder into the broadband router and access your CCTV system over the internet.
-You can see live footage, previously recorded footage, make settings changes, even back up important events whilst away from your home.
+If you have the internet at home then you can plug your DVR recorder into the broadband router and access your CCTV system over the internet.
+You can see live footage, and previously recorded footage, make settings changes, and even back up important events whilst away from your home.

-Recently there have been a number of products launched from people like Nest.
-On the face of it they look great.
+Recently there have been a number of products launched by people like Nest.
+On the face of it, they look great.
 Stylish, easy to install and a slick website to promote them.
 There are however a few things to consider before going down this route.
-The cameras are ultra wide angle which means detail capture falls off rapidly as you move away from the camera.
-Images used in promotional material tend to be of extremely close up footage or even digital SLR camera images passed off as footage.
+The cameras are ultra wide-angle which means detail capture falls off rapidly as you move away from the camera.
+Images used in promotional material tend to be extremely close-up footage or even digital SLR camera images passed off as footage.

 If you want to store footage you have to subscribe to an online service with monthly charges for each camera.
-These quickly mount up, with Nest for instance a single camera storage costs £240 / year on a rolling 30 days footage.
-You also need to check recording resolutions as they aren't always the HD 1080P of our high definition CCTV systems.
+These quickly mount up, with Nest for instance single-camera storage costs £240 / year on a rolling 30 days footage.
+You also need to check recording resolutions as they aren't always the HD 1080P of our high-definition CCTV systems.

 If you have any questions regarding home CCTV systems and domestic CCTV cameras then please contact us for advice.
 It is free and there is no obligation.